 Fig. 197 Engine compartment: pushing up the vehicle battery sleeve

-The electrolyte level of the vehicle battery should be checked regularly in high-mileage vehicles, in hot countries and in older vehicle batteries.
+and safety warnings The electrolyte level of the vehicle battery should be checked regularly in high-mileage vehicles, in hot countries and in older vehicle batteries.
 The vehicle battery is otherwise maintenance-free.

 Vehicles with a start/stop system ( ) are fitted with special vehicle batteries.
 For technical reasons, it might not be possible to check the electrolyte level in these vehicle batteries.